SavelIV/e-shopix/README.md

 to resize uploaded product images and post letters to admin and user respectively.
 Site has Admin account (simple RBAC) that allows admin to manage some data (make create/read/update/delete (CRUD) operations with products, product categories, orders and users data).
-To see this, login as admin - use ... and ... for login/password respectively and add "/admin" in URL after "www.e-shopix.com".
+To see this, you can login as admin: use ... and ...(ask me: savelevi@mail.ru) for login/password respectively and add "/admin" in URL after "e-shopix.saviv.site".
+All passwords store in HASH only.